meganz/mpenc_doc/source/crypto_aske.rst

 .. math::
    \mathsf{sid} = H(\mathsf{pid}_1||\mathsf{pid}_2||\ldots||\mathsf{pid}_n||k_1||k_2||\ldots||k_n)

 The IDs and nonces must be strictly ordered.
-For mpENC for the Mega platform the participant IDs are the full XMPP JIDs, and sorting is performed in lexical order.
+For mpENC on the Mega platform the participant IDs are the full XMPP JIDs, and sorting is performed in lexical order.
 The nonces are ordered so as to correspond to their participant IDs.